LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dema-persistence-of-visions-ep-ibd002/index.md

 author: 85
 banner:
   - imported/dema-persistence-of-visions-ep-ibd002/image840.jpeg
-description: >-
-  With his Persistence of Visions EP, DE:MA presents 3 rolling Dub-Breakbeat (is that a thing?
-It is now!) tracks ready for the open, peak and close of your night.&nbsp; Persistence of Visions, a murky warm-up tune, features warm swinging beats that provide space for ricocheting percussion, dragging dancers into a stoned sway and steady head-bop.&nbsp; [...]Read More...
+description: "With his Persistence of Visions EP, DE:MA presents 3 rolling Dub-Breakbeat (is that a thing?
+It is now!) tracks ready for the open, peak and close of your night.\_ Persistence of Visions, a murky warm-up tune, features warm swinging beats that provide space for ricocheting percussion, dragging dancers into a stoned sway and steady head-bop.\_ [...]Read More..."
 published: true
 tags: release-review
 featured: false